 In April 2022 the U.S. Department of Commerce, acting on a petition from the U.S. manufacturer Auxin Solar, launched an investigation on whether Chinese manufacturers were circumventing the Section 201 tariffs by routing solar cells through the Southeast Asian nations of Cambodia, Malaysia, Thailand, and Vietnam.
 The uncertainty caused by this investigation cast a cloud over the industry in the first half of 2022, causing the delay of some projects.
 In June 2022 the president issued a waiver on any tariffs resulting from this investigation until June 2024.
 So, although a preliminary investigation in December 2022 and a final determination in August 2023 concluded that Chinese firms were using these third-party nations to evade the Section 201 tariffs, the resulting required tariffs against panels from Cambodia, Malaysia, Thailand, and Vietnam did not come into effect.
-The uncertainties related to this investigation and the general global supplychain disruptions in 2022 may have resulted in the 12 percent drop in annual PV installations 2021 to 2022 [19].
+In May 2024, the federal government announced an increase in tariffs on solar panels imports from China from 25 to 50 percent and started an investigation like the one in 2022 on whether Chinese manufacturers were using Southeast Asian nations to circumvent the tariffs [18, 19].